magiclabs/example-nextjs/README.md

 }
 ```

-Leveraging Vercel’s SWR (stale while revalidate), we send a request to our server with the JWT which verifies the authenticity of the token, and as long as we get a user returned, we know it’s valid and to keep the user logged in.
+Leveraging Vercel’s SWR (stale while revalidate) library, we send a request to the server with the `JWT`, and as long as we get a user returned, we know it’s valid and to keep the user logged in.

 ```js
 const fetchUser = (url) =>